Can you freeze beef stock?

 Tips for Freezing in Small Portions

-Beef stock frozen into convenient ice cube portions for easy use in recipes.
+freeze beef stock into convenient ice cube portions for easy use in recipes, Recipes with Beef Stock

 If you don’t want to thaw a large batch of beef stock at once, freezing it in small portions is a smart idea.
 This way, you can easily thaw only what you need without wasting any stock.